Patternslib/Patterns/docs/designer/parameters.md

 </ul>
 ```

-If you prefix the name with ``no-`` the argument will be set to false.
+If you prefix the name with ``no-`` the property will be set to false.
 If we
 want to use the same carousel as above but without expand we can write this:

 ```